Qiskit/qiskit-addon-cutting/docs/index.rst

 .. note::

    The `Quantum Serverless <https://github.com/Qiskit-Extensions/quantum-serverless>`_ framework is documented separately, as it lives in its own repository.
-Currently, the Entanglement Forging module of this toolbox depends on Quantum Serverless and uses it automatically.
-The Circuit Cutting module of this toolbox does not use Quantum Serverless automatically, but `Tutorial 3: Circuit Cutting with Quantum Serverless <./tutorials/circuit_cutting/tutorial_3_cutting_with_quantum_serverless.ipynb>`_ demonstrates how it can be used with a circuit cutting workflow.
+Check out `Tutorial 2: Forging with Quantum Serverless <./tutorials/entanglement_forging/tutorial_2_forging_with_quantum_serverless.ipynb>`_  and `Tutorial 3: Circuit Cutting with Quantum Serverless <./tutorials/circuit_cutting/tutorial_3_cutting_with_quantum_serverless.ipynb>`_ for examples on how to integrate Quantum Serverless into circuit knitting workflows.

 Contents
 --------